The Teacher Who Promised the Sea

 The Teacher Who Promised the Sea (El maestro que prometió el mar) is a 2023 Spanish historical drama film directed by Patricia Font from a screenplay by Albert Val, based on the book by Francesc Escribano.
 It stars Enric Auquer and Laia Costa alongside Luisa Gavasa.

 Plot

-The plot tracks the story of Catalan teacher Antoni Benaiges, destined in 1935 to a small village in the province of Burgos (introducing the innovative and inspiring teaching method according to Freinet from France among the children before being murdered by Falangists during the Civil War), as well as the present-day story of Ariadna, searching for her great-grandfather, who disappeared during the War.
+The plot tracks the story of Catalan teacher Antoni Benaiges, destined in 1935 to a small village in the province of Burgos (introducing the innovative and inspiring teaching method according to Freinet from France among the children before being murdered by Falangists during the Civil War).
+It also relates the present-day story of Ariadna, seeking to find out what happened to her great-grandfather, who disappeared during the War.

 Production

 Written by Albert Val, the screenplay is an adaptation of the book by Francesc Escribano.
 The film is a Minoria Absoluta, Lastor Media, Filmax, and Mestres Films AIE production with the participation of RTVE and TV3 and backing from ICAA and ICEC.
 Shooting locations included Mura and Briviesca.